tomhendra/courses/15-fem-professional/3-javascript-the-recent-parts/README.md

 - We tend to think of mapping as only producing a new array as the same number of items as the original.
 - With `flatMap` We can turn a mapping operation into something that adds or removes from an array.
-- By using a empty array, owe are removing compared to the original.
+- By using a empty array, we are removing compared to the original.

 ```js
 [1, 2, 3, 4, 5, 6].flatMap(function doubleEvens(v) {